 The Octopus platform owes numerous benefits to the users, thereby enable small businesses key into electronic payment system easily, efficient collections, social integration, retention strategy, bills payment, mobile virtual top-up, funds transfer, balance enquiry, movie showtime, news.

 With the introduction of Octopus, the ISO 27001: 2013 Information Security Management Re-Certification is proof of the Bank’s demonstrated ability to consistently provide products and services that give service consumers and customers an easily recognizable security hallmark.

 Speaking on the award received, The MD/CEO of Heritage Bank Plc, Ifie Sekibo reiterated the bank’s commitment for secured services, whilst assuring customers that their information is appropriately protected and, as such, reduces the need to undertake time-consuming and costly onsite security audits reducing time and cost for both parties.

 According to him, the re-certification demonstrates credibility and trust, which reduces customer and supply chain audit and ISO 27001 certification reduces third party scrutiny of your Information Security Management by customers and the wider supply chain.

-The achievement of ISO 27001 will differentiate two competing organizations in the market place, providing a valuable competitive advantage.
+The achievement of ISO 27001 will differentiate two competing organisations in the market place, providing a valuable competitive advantage.
 Increased legislative and regulatory compliance ISO 27001 supports compliance with relevant laws such as the Data Protection Act 1998 and software copyright legislation.
 This, in turn, reduces the risk of facing prosecution and fines.
-An organization’s liability in security incidents may be reduced if it is certified ISO 27001 compliant.
+An organisation’s liability in security incidents may be reduced if it is certified ISO 27001 compliant.